ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

 can be found) the test will still produce graphical output before raising a ValueError.
 The user can than decide to manually set the performance sigma to the most appropriate value (based on the output) - **this is not recommended** and should only be done with care!
-The perfect model test failing can be a hint for one of the following
-* not enough models in the ensemble for a robust distribution (normally >20 models should be used)
-* the performance metrics used are not relevant for the target
+The perfect model test failing can be a hint for one of the following: (1) not enough models in the ensemble for a robust distribution (normally >20 models should be used) or (2) the performance metrics used are not relevant for the target.

 An on-the-fly calibaration for the independence sigma is not yet implemented.
 For most cases we recommend to use the same setup as in `Brunner et al. (2020) <https://doi.org/10.5194/esd-11-995-2020>`_ or